farhaven/dwm-gbe/README.md

 * The status bar is exactly as high as required by the font
 * There are prototype bindings to Lua 5.3.
 * Some small cleanups around the code
+* Only one layout, which is tiling.
+Monocle and 'No layout' are gone.